 - Now go through the container of items you plan to keep, sort and reconsider the items.
 Place like items together (pens/pencils, stickers/stamps, paperclips/binder clips, etc).
 Get rid of anything that is considered excess.
 You don’t need three scissors or four bottles of whiteout.

-- If you have a teacher supply closet at your school simply place the excess staples, paperclips, etc back in there.
+- If you have a teacher supply closet at your school simply place the excess staples, paperclips, and other items there.
 It’ll be there when you need it.
 If you can’t stand to part with it then consider getting a small storage box and placing all of the duplicate and overstocked items inside so that your actual workspace is simplified.

 - After you have removed everything from your desk, give it a deep cleaning.
 Add in organizational systems for sorting objects with labels before returning items to it.